 liquid engine development LEAD

 Hey!
-I’m Chris and I’m a Sophomore, and more importantly an aspiring Aerospace Engineer, out of Washington State.
+I’m Chris and I’m a Junior, and more importantly an aspiring Aerospace Engineer, out of Washington State.
 For as long as I can remember I have always had a passion for engineering and aerospace, some of my earliest memories include building elaborate Lego spaceships and space ports.
 It was only natural that I would end up half a country away at the University of Colorado.
 I have been involved with SRL since my first semester at CU and was immediately drawn to the community and support this club offers.
 The main projects that I have helped with have been Diamondback, Space Shot and the Obsidian Launch Vehicle where I eventually became the project lead for.
 SRL has and will continue to be an amazing club to be a part of and I am excited to see what the future holds for us.

 Michael Sherman – propellant dev lead